vnemes/LiveRATT/README.md

 This Web Application aims at displaying a **live map** of all the Buses, Trolley Buses and Trams operated by the *Public Transport System of Timisoara*.
 Some of the features included will be:
 + An *interactve map* of the city of Timisoara and the surrounding region (**Done** in release *v1.0*)
-+ An overview of all the vehicles and their location on the dynamic map
++ An overview of all the vehicles and their location on the dynamic map (*Work in progress*)
 + The possibility of selecting a particular track in order to check its planned route, schedule and actual location -> (**Done** in release *v1.0*)

 ## Current Progress

 ### Week 7 & 8

 Created an Angular5 application that allows the user to select a route to be displayed.
 Modified the server to return the the Angular5 build output.
-The map can be viewed by accessing <main-application-address>/map
+The map can be viewed by accessing *main-application-address/map*

 ### Week 6